The eighteen year career of D5223/25073 was spent allocated to London Midland depots, especially those in the Midlands and the London area.

 The continuing shortage of power on the Western Region allowed many strangers to reach deep into its territory, the 18.00 Riverside – East Usk frequently featuring pairs of Class 25s, November 14th had 25193 & 25073

-The first recorded working for 1975 took place on April 10th with 25073 working the three coach 10.50 Ely - Ipswich.
+The first recorded passenger working for 1975 took place on April 10th with 25073 working the three coach 10.54 Cambridge - Ipswich.
+This train had arrived as empty coaching stock at Cambridge and departed 20 minutes late.
 May 24th found 25073 & 25065 on the Derby - Norwich - Yarmouth - Norwich - Walsall diagram.
 Two days later (26th) the same pair were on a Nuneaton - Whitley Bay excursion.

 On May 14th 25073 worked the 06.00 Crewe - Cardiff.